 General economic conditions could adversely affect your PCs.
 Weak economic conditions persist in the United States and the residential housing market continues to experience serious difficulties.
 House prices have declined significantly nationwide since 2006.
 Unemployment remains high and the credit markets, including the residential mortgage market, have been weak and volatile.
 The rate and number of mortgage payment delinquencies also remain high.
 The prevailing adverse conditions in the economy and the housing market have made it difficult or impossible for many borrowers to sell their homes or refinance their mortgages.
-In addition, many large financial institutions experienced temporary delays in the foreclosure process late in 2010 and in 2011, and we believe the resumption of foreclosures will result in increased distressed sales of real estate owned properties.
+In addition, many large financial institutions experienced temporary delays in the foreclosure process late in 2010, and we believe the resumption of foreclosures will result in increased distressed sales of real estate owned properties in 2011.
 These conditions could adversely affect your PCs in a number of ways.

 If the U.S. economy remains weak, we could experience continued high payment defaults on Mortgages.
 Payment defaults on Mortgages could result in accelerated prepayments of your PCs as a result of Mortgage modifications, refinancings, foreclosures or workouts.
 The rate of such refinancings and modifications could also substantially increase as a result of our Relief Refinance and Home Affordable Modification Programs.
 These developments could adversely affect the liquidity, pricing and yield of your PCs.
 Payment and recovery of principal on your PCs could depend on our ability to honor our guarantee obligations.
-See Prepayment and Yield Factors-Increased Mortgage refinance, modification and other loss mitigation programs could materially affect PC prepayment speeds.
-See also Freddie Mac-Our Initiatives Under the Making Home Affordable Program.
+See Prepayment and Yield Factors - Increased Mortgage refinance, modification and other loss mitigation programs could materially affect PC prepayment speeds.

 Many borrowers may be "underwater" on their Mortgages.
 Any decline in the value of a mortgaged property after the Mortgage was originated could result in a higher LTV ratio with respect to that Mortgage than was applicable at the time the Mortgage was originated.
 An increasing number of borrowers are "underwater," or owe more on their Mortgages than their homes are currently worth, and are more likely to default than other borrowers.
 Higher LTV ratios may make it more difficult for borrowers to refinance their loans or sell their homes.
 As a result, any such Mortgages backing your PCs may prepay less rapidly due to refinancing than you expect or may experience a higher level of delinquency.
-However, certain of these Mortgages could qualify to be refinanced under our Relief Refinance Program, particularly as a result of revisions in that program that will permit the LTV ratios on Relief Refinance Mortgages to exceed 125%.
+However, certain of these Mortgages could qualify to be refinanced under our Relief Refinance Program.
 If such Mortgages are refinanced, that would result in accelerated prepayments in related PC Pools.
-See Freddie Mac - Our Initiatives Under the Making Home Affordable Program.